stefanreuther/starbase-reloaded/PLAYER.md

        Mine_Units = Num_Torps * (Torp_slot ^ 2)

-  The Robotic 4x advantage is not active for starbases!
+  The Robotic 4x advantage will be taken into account.

   If the maximum minefield radius has been reached, no more torpedoes will be laid.